Multiple violations by Caltrans led up to homeless woman’s death, CHP report says

 The 324-page report obtained by The Bee says the employees failed to post 72-hour notices to vacate the encampment along Highway 99 south of Kansas Avenue, and that the driver of the front loader went to the site alone and began working without waiting for the CHP to first clear the site of occupants.

-Walker was put on leave several months after the incident.
-After four months on leave, Walker returned to work in February following the completion of the CHP report.
+Walker was put on leave several months after the accident.
+After four months on leave, he returned to work in February following the completion of the CHP report.
 It’s unclear why he was put on leave more than two months after the accident.
 He did not respond to a request for comment.

 Neither Walker nor Caltrans faces any criminal charges.
 “We didn’t see any criminal liability based on the policy violations.”
 Stanislaus County District Attorney Birgit Fladager said via email on Wednesday.

-Steve Crouch, the director of public employees for the union representing Caltrans maintenance workers like Walker, said the fault lies with Caltrans.
+Steve Crouch, the director of public employees for the union representing Caltrans maintenance workers like Walker, said the fault lies with the agency.

 Crouch said Caltrans rejected a health and safety grievance he filed last April requesting the agency create special work crews to clear homeless camps and continues to regularly violate its own policies.